meteorinca/MultiplechoiceWebapp/README.md

 - Fill-in-the-blank prompts alongside multiple-choice questions, all graded instantly.
 - Built-in admin console that logs every sign-in and graded attempt so you always know who practiced, when, and for how long.
 - Optional shuffle toggles for question order and answer order before each practice session.
+- Printable PDF exports that let you shuffle the printed order, decide if the answer key is attached, and auto-generate a word bank from fill-in answers.
 - Math rendering toggle so editors can opt into KaTeX parsing (wrap inline math with `$$...$$`).
 - Inline feedback (stars/frowns), real-time scoring, and forward/backward navigation.
 - Completion summary with score, percentage, and quick actions to retake or jump back to the exam hub.